-- a) Connect wheel detectors to the WSC by following the wiring diagram on the previous page. - b) Apply power to the system. - c) Confirm that the wheel detectors are mounted correctly and are ready for use. - d) Locate the DIP switches on the WSC and move DIP switch number 8 to the ON position for between two and six seconds. - e) Return DIP switch number 8 to the OFF position.
-As a result, the Sys1 and Sys2 LEDs should light up, indicating that the Automatic Adjustment function has started. - The WSC adjusts both wheel detectors simultaneously, requiring up to forty seconds. - The Sys1 and Sys2 LEDs turn off when the session finishes, indicating successful calibration. - A blinking Sys LED after the calibration process means that the associated wheel detector(s) did not successfully adjust. - If both wheel detectors indicate Success, calibration is complete.
+- a) Connect wheel detectors to the WSC by following the wiring diagram on the previous page. - b) Apply power to the system. - c) Confirm that the wheel detectors are mounted correctly and are ready for use. - d) For Model WSC001, move DIP switch number 8 to the ON position for between two and six seconds, then return to the OFF position.
+For Model WSC003, move DIP switch number 10 to the ON position for between two and six seconds, then return to the OFF position. - e) As a result, the Sys1 and Sys2 LEDs should light up, indicating that the Automatic Adjustment function has started. - The WSC adjusts both wheel detectors simultaneously, requiring up to forty seconds. - The Sys1 and Sys2 LEDs turn off when the session finishes, indicating successful calibration. - A blinking Sys LED after the calibration process means that the associated wheel detector(s) did not successfully adjust.

+If both wheel detectors indicate Success, calibration is complete.